 After graduating from the University of Chicago (AB '05) in Human Development, I worked as a milieu (daily life) therapist at a pediatric residential treatment center.
 Each child struggled with different emotional and/or psychiatric problems, and it was rewarding to help in little and big ways.
 I wanted to learn more about how the brain works, to see if we could ease those struggles.

 I spent 3 years working with Dr. Kevin Pelphrey (currently the Director of the Child Neuroscience Lab at the Yale Child Study Center).
-We researched the social development of young children with and without autism.
+We researched the social development of young children with and without autism using fMRI primarily.

 My graduate work at the University of Nebraska-Lincoln was guided by Dr. Dennis Molfese (Director of the Developmental Brain Lab & Center for Brain, Biology, & Behavior).
 Our research used EEG/ERP to test brain activity in newborn babies, infants, toddlers, children, adolescents, and adults.
 We study a variety of topics (including social cognition, emotion regulation, memory, attention, and sleep) in different populations (including pre-term infants and individuals with traumatic brain injury).

-In May 2014, I completed my dissertation on a study of infant socal brain development.
+In May 2014, I completed my dissertation on a study of infant social brain development.
 This project implemented several brain-behavior tools, including ERP, eye-tracking, and computational models.